Another time when I was between jobs, a recruiter came up with an interview for me that appeared to be a perfect fit.

-By this time, I was heavily prepared with not only a thorough (if superficial) knowledge of plastics, but also thoughts on how to grow and expand the business, improve the organizational efficiency, and enhance the value to shareholders.
+By this time, I prepared myself with not only a thorough (if superficial) knowledge of plastics.
+I also had thoughts on how to grow the business, improve the organizational efficiency, and enhance the value to shareholders.

-Nevertheless, we parted company on cordial enough terms, and I had hopes that my perceptions were just the second-guessing fears of any interviewee under the circumstances.
+Nevertheless, we parted on cordial terms, and I hoped my perceptions reflected the fears of any interviewee under the circumstances.

 They were not.

-In fact, many years later I can see that that was not the issue at all.
+In fact, many years later I can see this was not the issue at all.
 There were numerous issues in fact.
 For example, culture and behavior: the brothers were German and relatively introverted.
 I was American and relatively extroverted.
 I should have had the presence of mind to more accurately mirror their behavior.
 The balance between asking questions and telling my story was another issue.
-Even though I tried to restrain myself, I talked too much, and did not adequately employ the arsenal of Active Listening.
-Had I done so, I would have probably discovered the brothers’ preference for a hands-off, coaching-oriented management style in their ideal candidate.
+Despite my restraint, I talked too much, and did not adequately employ the arsenal of Active Listening.
+Had I done so, I would have discovered their preference for a hands-off, coaching-oriented management style in their ideal candidate.

-There are a number of other aspects I could go into, but the fundamental truth is that I was inadequately prepared in the actual mechanics of the interview.
-I would have benefitted from role-playing and practicing in advance to identify the landmines and avoid them.
-An experienced interview coach would have helped me spot many of these potential issues and prepare differently.
+While there were other aspects, the fundamental truth is I was inadequately prepared in the actual mechanics of the interview.
+I would have benefited from role-playing and practicing in advance to identify the landmines and avoid them.

 This is one aspect of the service we provide at the Barrett Group: Interview Preparation and Compensation Negotiation.
 It routinely helps hundreds of candidates each year perform better in interviews and negotiate better compensation.